 Each year we receive more than 200 applications from International Medical Graduates.
-Unfortunately, we must limit our potential interviews to those IMG’s with the following credentials:

-- We do not sponsor visas.
+- We do not accept trainees who require VISA sponsorship.

 We offer up to three non-designated preliminary positions.
 Overall, preliminary residents have valued their time at Spartanburg.
 Recent designated residents continued their training in specialties as anesthesiology, PM & R, radiology and surgery.

 Non-designated residents have the same responsibilities, rotation schedules and opportunities as our categorical residents.